 The New York Wine Classic

 The New York Wine Classic has become known as “The Oscars” of the New York wine industry.
-The 21 judges include wine writers, wine educators, retailers, restaurateurs and other experts from around the State and country.
+The 22 judges include wine writers, wine educators, retailers, restaurateurs and other experts from around New York State and country.
 All samples are judged “blind” on their own merits, with the “Governor’s Cup” and other awards made public as soon as possible after the competition ends.
 The results of this competition get enormous publicity, which leads to enormous sales—but you have to enter to win!

 Attractive Awards, Timely Publicity, and Commercial Benefits